nabilhassein/nabilhassein.github.io/pages/posts/sfpc-diary-part-1.md

 It was a lot of fun to play together!
 I've gotten too used to playing music alone.

+## meet the students
+<a name="meet-the-students"></a>
 Besides class, a highlight of this past week was our meet the students event on Tuesday March 6th.
-Everyone was very honest in their presentations, which you can watch [here](https://www.youtube.com/watch?v=VQYLW_4dr1g).
+Everyone was very honest in their presentations, which you can watch [in full here](https://www.youtube.com/watch?v=VQYLW_4dr1g).
 All of them are worth watching in my opinion to give you a full sense of our group.
-I presented first out of us students, following an introduction from Taeyoon; I start around 24:13.
+I presented first out of us students, following an introduction from Taeyoon:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/VQYLW_4dr1g?start=1453" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 To even more briefly summarize an already brief four or five minutes: I spoke about a few things I've done in the past, most of which I already mentioned above, besides my paid work in public schools and my unpaid organizing work for police and prison abolition in the movement for Black lives here in NYC.
 I mentioned the frequency of my thoughts about the connections between technology and imperialism, with prompts including the space SFPC currently occupies, which was once associated with Bell Labs, an important company in software history with close military associations.